Obsidian vs Evernote 2026: Markdown Vault or Capture Engine?

 The two tools fit different rhythms.

-A typical Evernote week.
-Monday morning inbox triage of 12 web clips from yesterday's reading, sorted into project notebooks.
+An Evernote-heavy week starts with Monday morning inbox triage of 12 web clips from yesterday's reading, sorted into project notebooks.
 Tuesday's research session clips 8 PDFs into a research notebook, tagged by topic.
 Wednesday's expense capture scans 5 receipts via mobile, OCR'd within the hour.
 Friday's review uses AI Search to pull relevant notes for a meeting prep.
-Total interactions: 30-50 per week, total active time: 60-90 minutes of capture-plus-triage.
+Total interactions are usually 30-50 per week, with 60-90 minutes of capture-plus-triage.

-A typical Obsidian week.
-Monday morning daily note links to active projects.
-Tuesday's research session clips 8 PDFs to a research folder, then writes a 500-word synthesis note linking to each PDF.
+An Obsidian-heavy week starts with a Monday morning daily note linked to active projects.
+Tuesday's research session clips 8 PDFs to a research folder, then produces a 500-word synthesis note linking to each PDF.
 Wednesday's idea capture lands as atomic Zettelkasten notes, each with [[wikilinks]] to related concepts.
 Friday's review opens the graph view to see new connections from the week.
-Total interactions: 40-80 per week, total active time: 90-180 minutes of writing-plus-linking.
+Total interactions are usually 40-80 per week, with 90-180 minutes of writing-plus-linking.

-The pattern: Evernote is optimized for capture-and-find; Obsidian is optimized for writing-and-connecting.
-A user who clips 100 articles a week and never re-reads them gets more value from Evernote's search; a user who writes daily synthesis notes that build into a body of work gets more value from Obsidian's linking.
+The usage pattern is different.
+Evernote is built for capture-and-find.
+Obsidian is built for writing-and-connecting.
+A user who clips 100 articles a week and rarely re-reads them gets more value from Evernote's search.
+A user who writes daily synthesis notes that build into a body of work gets more value from Obsidian's linking.

 Plugin and Extension Reality